 - Employee retention

 - Recruitment efforts

 Training should not be a one-time experience during the onboarding process, but rather a continuously evolving element of an employee's career.

-Still not convinced of the importance of employee training?
+Still not convinced of the importance of training employees?
 We've highlighted why workforce training should be a priority for your construction company.

 Use it as a Recruitment Tool

 Recruiting becomes easier when you offer opportunities to workers that will advance their professional standing and skills.
 In fact, in today’s competitive hiring environment, a quality workforce training program can be presented to recruits as a competitive benefit.

 On-the-job training for high-demand industries like brick masonry, electricians and plumbing decreases the bar of entry and encourages even novices to apply.
 This larger pools gives you a wider selection for hiring, and allows you to focus not just on skills, but also on personality fit.
 As your team grows, some of these younger workers will be bound for management and other important leadership roles.
 With your larger pool of recruits, you’ll have a better chance of having the ambitious personality types you need to take on the jobs.